Dry & Dehydrated Skin Guide

 What Is Dry & Dehydrated Skin?

 Dry and dehydrated skin describes a tendency toward tightness, rough texture, and reduced comfort—often with flaking, dullness, or sensitivity.
-Dehydration is primarily about low water content and poor water-binding capacity, while dryness is often linked to a weakened lipid barrier that allows moisture to escape too easily.
-Many people experience both at the same time, which is why effective routines usually combine humectant hydration with barrier-lipid support.
+Dehydration is mainly about low water content and poor water-binding capacity, while dryness is more about a lipid-deficient barrier that lets moisture escape too easily.
+Many people experience both at the same time, which is why effective routines combine humectant hydration with barrier-lipid support.

 - Low water retention: reduced humectant capacity makes skin feel tight and less elastic.